Drugs and alcohol

 Support

 Whether you need help for yourself or a friend, have questions about drugs and alcohol, or want to get advice from an expert, there’s lots of support available on campus and in Leeds.
-Explore options like confidential specialist support, safe space sessions with other students, sober socials, and mental health and wellbeing support to find what feels right for you.
+They include:

 Help in an emergency